My Boat Projects

 The 50F would use 140 units of power per hr at 100% duty cycle to produce 125 units of cooling.

 And regarding the Frigoboat's ability to slow down it's compressor to the more efficient 2000 RPM, this might make an interesting Arduino project.
-It would be fun to try dynamically changing the resistance in the thermostat circuit to vary the compressor RPM (mentioned under the Sea Frost section), based on the fridge's temperature and contents vs the current and predicted status of the house battery bank.
+It would be fun to try dynamically changing the resistance in the thermostat circuit to vary the compressor RPM (the ability mentioned under the Sea Frost section in that article), based on the fridge's temperature and contents vs the current and predicted status of the house battery bank.
 For example, use the following regimen:

 2. Regulate the temperature based on the kind of food to minimize spoilage.
 I wonder how you sense milk or fresh food or meat.